Ph.D. in Education: Education and Inequality Concentration

 - Inner-Lives in Educational Spaces

-- How might practices of self-analysis, self-reflexivity, and subjective reconstruction (e.g., autobiography, psychoanalysis, and aesthetic creation and perception) inform educational projects committed to understanding and dismantling systems of oppression?
+What is the subjective experience and inner meaning of racialization, gendering, and other forms of social normalization for particular students, teachers, and community members?
+How might practices of self-analysis, self-reflexivity, and subjective reconstruction (e.g., autobiography, psychoanalysis, and aesthetic creation and perception) inform educational projects committed to understanding and dismantling systems of oppression?

 - Statement of Purpose: An essay of less than 1200 words, in which the candidate states his/her purpose in undertaking cross-disciplinary graduate study including: (a) rationale for seeking a Ph.D. in the specified cross-disciplinary research focus; (b) articulation of personal research interests; and (c) how his/her background and related qualifications have prepared him/her for this work and will align with long term goals.
 Please list your specified concentration at the top of your statement of purpose.

-- Writing Requirement (Optional): Candidates are encouraged to submit a current writing sample.
+- Writing Sample (Optional): Candidates are encouraged to submit a current writing sample.
 The sample should reflect the candidate’s abilities to articulate complex ideas and to utilize evidence in support of his/her arguments.
 The writing sample should also provide an example of the candidate’s research skills, as well as her/his engagement with scholarship in pursuing his/her research interests.

 Please note: The GRE is not required.